-In the majority of cases, the cylinder identification used on the paperwork that accompanies and reports on the cylinders being transported is the cylinder serial number engraved on the nameplate.
+In most cases, the cylinder identification used on the paperwork that accompanies and reports on the cylinders being transported is the cylinder serial number engraved on the nameplate.
 There are times, however, when the shipper may choose to use the supplemental cylinder identifier applied to the cylinder instead of the serial number on the nameplate.